23 August 2018

 Diversities of Religions and Worldviews in Public Education

-The main purpose is to provide a multidisciplinary academic summer school course with a main focus on the diversity and pluralism of religions and worldviews in education.
+This course examines the diversity and pluralism of religions and worldviews in education.
 To do this, the course includes lectures, workshops, group work, fieldwork and excursions in Helsinki.
-The summer school promotes worldview dialogue among participants and increases their awareness of religious, spiritual and worldview-related questions in public education, especially in school education.
-Questions and debates of the role of worldviews and religions in education are increasingly important in all Western countries.
-This course will provide a perspective from Finland, a secularised post-Lutheran welfare country in Northern Europe.
+The summer school is an opportunity to engage in dialogue on worldviews and to increase one’s awareness of religious, spiritual and worldview-related questions in public education, especially at school level.

 The course will increase students’ awareness of questions related to religions and worldviews in education.
-The course will also improve the students’ ability to encounter groups which are very heterogeneous in issues related to religions and worldviews.
-The course will give students an opportunity to practise worldview dialogue in everyday life and seeks to give them an opportunity to study in multireligious contexts and to respect people from different backgrounds.
+The course will also improve the students’ ability to encounter heterogeneous groups in issues related to religions and worldviews.
+The course will give students an opportunity to practise worldview dialogue in everyday life, to study in multireligious contexts and to respect people from different backgrounds.

 on course website